-Table 70.
+Table 69.
 Click Edit in the Plan Cache Settings section to edit the following parameters.

 Parameter Description Show Adhoc objects Defines whether to display Adhoc SQL plans.
 Show system objects Defines whether to display SQL Server system objects.
-Filter Database Name Defines whether to display only objects that reside on certain databases.
-When setting this parameter, the character % can be used as a wild card.
+Defines whether to display only objects that reside on certain databases.
+Filter Database Name When setting this parameter, the character % can be used as a wild card.
 For example, to display objects from all of the databases that begin with Quest (Questdatabase, QuestWorkDatabase, and so on), enter Quest %.
 Top N Records Defines the maximum number of objects to be displayed in the Plan Cache panel (default: 20).
 Filter Object Name Defines whether to retrieve only certain objects.
-When setting this parameter, the character % can be used as a wild card.
-Order by Defines the criterion for determining the data display order.
-The available criteria are as follows: Database Name (Default) - the name of the database Schema Name - the name of the schema Object Name - the name of the object Object Type - the object type Use Count (Default) - the number of times this cache object has been used since inception Ref Count - the number of other cache objects that reference this cache object SQL Bytes - the size of the text SQL Text - the SQL text Used Date Format - the date format used by the object MB - the amount of space in the plan cache that is allocated to this object % from Cache - the percentage of cache used by the object Used MB - the size, in megabytes, used by the object type Order direction • Used MB - the size, in negabytes, used by the object type Defines whether the display would be carried out in ascending or descending order.
+Filter Object Name When setting this parameter, the character % can be used as a wild card.
+Defines the criterion for determining the data display order.
+The available criteria are as follows: Database Name (Default) - the name of the database Schema Name - the name of the schema Object Name - the name of the object Object Type - the object type Use Count (Default) - the number of times this cache object has been used since inception Order by Ref Count - the number of other cache objects that reference this cache object - · · · · Cache Object Type - the type of the cache object • SQL Bytes - the size of the text • SQL Text - the SQL text Used Date Format - the date format used by the object • Used Language - the language format used by the object MB - the amount of space in the plan cache that is allocated to this object • % from Cache - the percentage of cache used by the object • Used MB - the size, in megabytes, used by the object type Order direction Defines whether the display would be carried out in ascending or descending order.